Nine Research Priorities to Accelerate Progress Against GI Cancer

 Over time, AGITG’s Research Priorities will evolve with the cancer research landscape and will be periodically updated to reflect advancing science and unmet clinical needs.

-Professor Tim Price, Chair of the GI Cancer Institute and the Scientific Advisory Committee, says, “Our research priorities have been developed with the ultimate goal of improving patient outcomes.
+Professor Tim Price, Chair of AGITG and the GI Cancer Institute and the Scientific Advisory Committee, says, “Our research priorities have been developed with the ultimate goal of improving patient outcomes.
 We are looking to the future to ensure that we continue to conduct innovative and ground-breaking research that improves the treatment options and outcomes for patients with GI cancers.”